unit-mesh/edge-infer/README.md

 - [ ] Flexible Configuration: Easily configurable via command-line parameters, including listening port, batch size, thread count, and others.

+## Usecases

+- [ ] SearchEverywhere: Search for anything, anywhere, anytime.
+- [ ] AutoComplete: Auto-complete your code, your life.
+- [ ] Summarization: Summarize your text, your life.

 ## License

 This project is licensed under the MIT License, See [LICENSE](LICENSE) for the full license text.